sergiug/homelab/README.md

 ## Prerequisites
 ### Homelab server(s)
 * Ubuntu 22 server installed
-* SSH key imported (I personally use github import right at installation time)
+* SSH key imported (I personally use GitHub import right at installation time)

 ### Host machine
 We are running Ansible in a docker container, to be able to run from any host, so only prerequisite required on the host is Docker installed.